people walking near cathedral at daytime

 Meals: Eating out in Carhuaz costs next to nothing.
 The "menus del día" (starter + main course + drink) go for 1,50 to 3 euros in small local spots.
 We found excellent burgers for 1 to 3 euros and fried chicken for 2,50 euros.
 The Carhuaz market is also a goldmine for picking up fresh fruit at rock-bottom prices.
 If you enjoy cooking on the road, our hostel-friendly recipes for under 5 euros might give you some inspiration for your rest days.

-Local transport: Colectivos between Carhuaz and Huaraz cost less than a euro.
-For day trips (Lake 69, Pastoruri), expect to pay between 10 and 20 euros per person for round-trip group transport.
+Local transport: Colectivos between Carhuaz and Huaraz cost less than one euro.
+For day trips (Lake 69, Pastoruri), expect to pay between 10 and 20 euros per person for group return transport.

-Estimated total budget: between 8 and 15 euros per day all inclusive.
-This makes Carhuaz one of the most budget-friendly destinations we’ve visited in South America.
-For comparison, our budget in Peru was around 20 to 30 euros a day in more touristy areas like Cusco, which we cover in detail in our Peru vs Chili comparison.
+Estimated total budget: between 8 and 15 euros per day all-inclusive, making Carhuaz one of the most budget-friendly destinations we've ever visited in South America.
+For comparison, our budget in Peru was around 20 to 30 euros per day in more touristy areas like Cusco, which we cover in detail in our Peru vs Chili comparison.

 What to do around Carhuaz: hike to Laguna 69 and other unforgettable treks